Two midtown Manhattan buildings to sell for more than $1 billion

 But the stock prices of some REITs with holdings in markets such as New York have not yet caught up, Knott said.

-That said, the price increases have led some publicly traded real estate investment trusts, such as Vornado Realty Trust(VNO.N), to be net sellers this year.
+That said, the price increases have led some publicly traded real estate investment trusts, such as Vornado Realty Trust, to be net sellers this year.

 "My belly tells me that prices are now higher than future prospects, and therefore we will buy carefully and this year likely sell more than we buy," Steven Roth, chief executive of Vornado, said in a conference call with analysts on Tuesday.